babarrett/g80-9009/method-3-direct+soarer.md

     - The Soarer converter is programable.
 It adds the ability to remap keys, add macros, add additional function layers, and be able to toggle different layouts.
 Any key can be assigned any function or character.
-    -
-    - The built in functions, display commands (on the fly macro creation, calculator) *should* still work.
+    - The built in functions, display commands (on the fly macro creation, calculator) should still work.
+TODO: Test
 * Installation is not too difficult:
     - Do not have to open the keyboard case
-    - No additional boxes (kdm3, Breakout Box) needed
+    - No additional boxes (kdm3, Breakout Box) and their special cables needed
     - Need to create a DB-9 to PS/2 cable

 ### Cons:

 * You have to create a custom cable, which shouldn't be too bad.
-* You'll have to purchase and wire up a 12V, 500mA power-supply.
+* You'll have to purchase and wire up a 12V, 500mA power-supply to a DB-15.

 ### Unknowns:

-* Unknown what pins on the DB-15 are used for 12v and ground.
 * Lock LEDs (caps, scroll, num) might, or might not work

 ### Connectors: